j4321/FeedAgregator/README.rst

 Troubleshooting
 ---------------

-Several gui toolkits are available to display the system tray icon, so if the icon does not behave properly, try to change toolkit, they are not all fully compatible with every desktop environment.
+Several GUI toolkits are available to display the system tray icon, so if the icon does not behave properly, try to change toolkit, they are not all fully compatible with every desktop environment.